Cast Stone Precast Concrete columns

 bulletMade from sand or aggregates, fiberglass reinforcement, cement, and integrated pigment.

-bulletHand laid or machine sprayed into molds.
+bulletHand laid or machine sprayed into onsite molds.

 bullet GFRC is usually used in residential and commercial projects.
 There are 12 amazing textures and 12 standard colors in our precast concrete line for which there is no up charge and can make our product in custom colors for a extra charge (see our color charts).

-bullet (click here to go to GFRC and Precast Concrete colors)
+bullet (click here to go to GFRC and precast concrete colors)

 Description: GRG (glass fiber reinforced gypsum)